 In current markets, the primary uses for soybean seed are in products derived from it’s oil or protein content.
-However, growers are compensated based on seed oil so a more valuable crop is one with both high yield, and high protein, oil, or a combination of the two.
-A negative correlation between seed yield and seed protein makes improving these traits simultaneously difficult but not impossible through conventional breeding.
-A selection of lines with exceptional yield and seed composition qualities was made from two recombinant inbred line (RIL) soybean mapping populations to identify soybean varieties with yield comparable to existing cultivars, and seed composition traits superior to existing cultivars.
-The performance of these RILs were evaluated in multiple environments and several genotypes were identified with yield comparable to that of existing high-performance cultivars with seed protein and or oil that is equal to or superior to the high-performing cultivars.
-These genotypes will provide breeders with additional sources of germplasm for continuing efforts to improve seed composition traits, and provide growers with valuable genotype options.
+However, growers are compensated based on seed yield so a more valuable crop is the one that is high yielding with an optimum combination of protein and oil.
+A negative correlation of seed protein with seed yield and oil makes simultaneous improvement of these traits difficult but not impossible through conventional breeding.
+A selection of lines with exceptional yield and seed composition qualities was made from two recombinant inbred line (RIL) soybean mapping populations to identify high protein and/or high oil lines with yield comparable to elite cultivars.
+The performance of these RILs were evaluated in multiple environments and several genotypes were identified with yield comparable to that of high yielding check cultivars with seed protein and/or oil superior to the checks.
+These genotypes will provide breeders with additional sources of germplasm for continuing efforts to improve seed composition traits without compromising seed yield, and provide growers with more profitable varieties.

 Introduction

-Seed yield, oil, and protein are all valuable traits in a soybean variety, however breeding lines which have both high yield and protein has been difficult to develop due to the negative correlation between the two traits (Burton 1987; Chaudhary et al. 2015; Hartwig and Hinson 1972).
+Seed yield, oil, and protein are all valuable traits in a soybean variety, however breeding lines which have both high yield and high protein has been difficult to develop due to the negative correlation between the two traits (Burton 1987; Chaudhary et al. 2015; Hartwig and Hinson 1972).
 While considerable efforts have been made to identify loci which control these seed quality traits so that MAS breeding strategies can be utilized for their improvement, to date the applications of such markers have been few.
 This is largely due to the lack of markers which are uniquely associated with one trait, and are also stable across genetic and environmental backgrounds.
-While there is still reason to continue this genetic research, it is important that breeders take every opportunity to identify lines with both high yield, and seed composition traits like oil and protein content so that new varieties can be released.
+While there is still reason to continue this genetic research, it is important that breeders take every opportunity to identify lines with both high yield, and desirable seed composition traits like oil and protein content so that new value-added varieties can be more profitable.

 Soybean lines typically contain about 20% oil and 40% protein content on a dry weight basis (Patil et al. 2017).
-The market for soybean meal requires 47.5% protein content in the meal, which corresponds to approximately 41.5% protein content on a dry weight basis (Patil et al. 2017).
-Oil and protein content are two of the most important seed composition traits in soybean so if one is decreased, the other should be correspondingly increased to account for the loss in value.
+The market for soybean meal requires 47.5% protein content in the meal, which corresponds to approximately 41.5% protein content with 21% oil, on a dry weight basis (Patil et al. 2017).
+Oil and protein content are two of the most important seed composition traits in soybean, so if one is decreased, the other should be correspondingly increased.
 The inverse correlation between protein and oil contents is well known and is suspected to be due at least partially to the action of pleiotropic genes and competing metabolic pathways which control the expression of each trait (Gupta et al. 2017).